This is the Trumpeter’s KV-1. This was built in 3/2007.

 Making of the chassis and the body.
 The structure around the foot is easy to assemble, and other parts are also excellent.
 I have bonded the hatch in the engine room and the driver’s seat.
 I want to make movable the turret hatch at least.

-Two kinds of the caterpillar, a belt type and a partial connected type, were attached to this kit.
-The partial connected type seems to be good in an unusual method.
+Two kinds of the caterpillar, a belt type and a partially connected type, were attached to this kit.
+The partially connected type seems to be good in an unusual method.
 Belt type has also enough mold and it looks easier to assemble.

 After all, because of wall repair material was not bonded firmly, I blended the plastic putty together.
 I thought it’s better to use the bond for woodwork.
 The mud of the putty after the basic paint was a strange atmosphere.

 The caterpillar made dirty with the putty and the part where there’s mud are without dry brushing with the gunmetal.
 I would like to show the image of the brave man of the battle putting up the battle damages of cannonballs.

 I finished up the muffler in the rusted situation.
 The wire rope and nearby area, I painted rust.
 It is a natural bright color, I suppose.
 The wire net was painted in the black and after that dry-brushed by the light tone.